sosuperic/chatscan/README.md

 ```

 ## TODO
+- Only modify CSS when updating blob sliders, don't redraw
 - Option to use different scale (e.g. log) using D3 scales
 - Position the picture in center of blob
 - Calculate area of blob (using cross product / Green's Theorem?)